MaSyMoS/masymos-core/dev/doc/docs_docker.rst

 ..
 WARNING:: by default the server is not secured at all

     - Authentication is disabled (run-parameter ``--env "NEO4J_AUTH=none"``)
+    - make sure to set your firewall rules to keep the server in you zone only

 .. image:: ../uml/structure_docker_morre.svg